 Frequently asked questions

-In the category TOMMI Kindersoftwarepreis Kita: Best Family Game, Prof. Dr. Stefan Aufenanger from the Johannes Gutenberg University in Mainz and his team test entries in kindergartens.
+In the TOMMI Kita Award category : Best Family Game, Prof. Dr. Stefan Aufenanger from Johannes Gutenberg University in Mainz and his team test submissions in preschools.
+After the nominations are announced, the games are tested with children in public libraries.
+The awards ceremony always takes place the following year at the Kita Online Congress.

-As a publisher, you can note participation in this category in the registration form.
+As a publisher, you can participate in this category by filling out the registration form.

-The TOMMI focuses on the involvement and participation of children between the ages of eight and 16.
-On average, between 3,000 and 4,000 girls and boys actively participate in the awards.
-During the pandemic, around 1600 children were able to participate.
+TOMMI relies on the involvement and participation of children between the ages of 8 and 16.
+On average, between 3,000 and 4,000 girls and boys actively participate in the pricing process.

 The TOMMI aims to teach children and school classes how to deal critically with computer, educational and console games as well as apps, thus promoting children's media literacy.